zanedma/haro-listener/README.md

 The program requires a few arguments that should be put in a file name `args` with the following format:

-`notification_email`
+`notification_email1, notification_email2, ..., notification_emailN`

 `user_email`

 `link_key1, link_key2, ..., link_keyN`

-In other words, line 1 should only contain the email the HARO notification with found links should be sent to.
+In other words, line 1 should only contain the emails the notification with found links should be sent to separated by commas.

 Line 2 should only contain the email the HARO emails are sent to and it should be the same email address the user intends to log into in step 2.